ppribadi/casestudy_bikeshare/README.md

 # Cyclistic Case Study
-This is a case study is part of Google Data Analytics professional certification requirement.
-The certification is for learning the roadmap for six stage of the data analytic processes namely, ASK, PREPARE, PROCESS, ANALYZE, SHARE and ACT.
-The certification consist of 8 modules and the last module is this case study.
+This is a case study for completing the requirement of Google Data Analytics professional certification.
+The certification courses work through the roadmap of six stages of the data analytics, namely, ASK, PREPARE, PROCESS, ANALYZE, SHARE and ACT.
 This is the link to the [courses](https://www.coursera.org/professional-certificates/google-data-analytics).

 ## Data and Scope
 The dataset for this case study is provided by Divvy Bike Sharing Company from Chicago.
-Cyclistic is a fictional company with the data analytic task.
-The dataset contain trip data with start and end stations, start and end time stamps, bike type, and user type.
+Cyclistic is a fictional company with the data analytic task based on real-life data from Divvy.
+The dataset is open source and provided with the project.
+The tabluar data contain trip data with start and end bike stations, start and end trip time stamps, bike types, and user types.
 Detailed scope of this project is described in 0_Scope.ipynb and 1_Ask.ipynb.
+The following sections provide summary from each stage in the roadmap.
+The detailed works are processed and documented in the jupyter notebooks.
+I set out to capture the work process and not to seek the ultimate answers which means I limited the data scope to the data provided by the project.
+In case I have more time later, I would like to acquire more public data such as demographics and locational features.

 ### Stage 1 - ASK
 The business task is defined as: In order to support the business stakeholder for increasing rider conversion from casual riders to annual members, the data analyst needs to help discover how they use Cyclistic bikes differently.

+#### Business Tasks:
-I will break down the task into:
+I will break down the task into answering these questions:
+For casual and member riders:

+    - How different are usages by locations?
     - How many rides per month?
-How are they trending in time?
+How are different are they trending in time?
+    - How long are the trips?
+How different are the stats?
-    - How different are the ride durations?
-By hour of day and by day of week.
+    - How different are the rides by seasons, by hour of day and by day of week.
-    - How different are  usages by locations?
-    - Any locations that standout with large casual usages? (potential high conversion user group)

 ### Stage 2 - PREPARE
 The dataset consists of individual csv files for each month.
 The zipped files are downloaded via wget and saved locally.

 ### Stage 3 - PROCESS

 #### Data Schema
 The data columns are consistent throughout the csv files.
-The left column is the header and right column is the data type declared for python pandas datatype.
+The left column is the header and right column is the data type.
+The datatype are declared for python pandas datatype.

     ride_id                       object
     rideable_type               category